iainctduncan/learn-scheme-for-max/_build/html/_sources/part_1.rst.txt

 .. code:: scm

-  ;; return 99 if test-var is 33, else return 66
+  ; return 99 if test-var is 33, else return 66
   (define test-var 99)
   s4m> 99
   (if (= 99 test-var) 33 66)
   s4m> 33

-  ;; using the above to set a variable
+  ; using the above to set a variable
   (set! my-var (if (= 99 test-var) 33 66))
   s4m> 33

-  ;; an if statement that returns the results of s-exp evaluation (if (= 99 test-var)
+  ; an if statement that returns the results of sexp evaluation (if (= 99 test-var)
         (+ 32 1)
         (+ 66 4))